 Safari uses extensions, just like Firefox and other browsers do, but they’re far fewer in number due to a smaller installed userbase.
-While most major services have a Safari extension (like Evernote’s Web Clipper or the Buffer for Safari), there are some pretty big gaps that might trip you up if you rely on a lot of extensions.
+While most major services have a Safari extension, there are some pretty big gaps that might trip you up if you rely on a lot of extensions.

 When I switched from Chrome to Safari, I decided to drop as many extensions as I could with the aim of speeding up my browsing experience and reducing memory and power consumption.
 Fortunately I’m in a position where the only extensions I use are for Evernote and preventing Flash and other plugins launching automatically.

-Safari’s Extension database contains all sorts of plugins for a range of uses, including read it later services like Pocket, safe browsing indicators like Web of Trust, third party password managers like 1Password, productivity tools, translation services, and many more.
+Safari’s Extension database contains all sorts of plugins for a range of uses, including read-it-later services like Pocket, safe browsing indicators like Web of Trust, third-party password managers, productivity tools, translation services, and many more.